 All trademarks, registered or otherwise, are the property of their respective owners.
 RME, DIGICheck and Hammerfall are registered trademarks of RME Intelligent Audio Solutions.
-DIGI96, SyncAlign, ZLM, SyncCheck, TMS, TotalMix, DURec and Fireface are trademarks of RME Intelligent Audio Solutions.
+SyncAlign, ZLM, SyncCheck, TMS.
+TotalMix.
+DURec and Fireface are trademarks of RME Intelligent Audio Solutions.
 Alesis and ADAT are registered trademarks of Alesis Corp.
 ADAT optical is a trademark of Alesis Corp.
-Microsoft, Windows, Windows 7/8/10 are registered trademarks or trademarks of Microsoft Corp.
+Microsoft, Windows, Windows 7/8/10/11 are registered trademarks or trademarks of Microsoft Corp.
 Steinberg, Cubase and VST are registered trademarks of Steinberg Media Technologies GmbH.
 ASIO is a trademark of Steinberg Media Technologies GmbH.
-Apple, iPhone, iPad, iOS and Mac OS are registered trademarks of Apple Inc.
+Apple, iPhone, iPad, iOS and Mac OS are registered trademarks of Apple Inc. Thunderbolt and the Thunderbolt logo are trademarks of Intel Corporation or its subsidiaries in the U.S. and/or other countries.

 Copyright © Matthias Carstens, 01/2024.
-Version 1.5
+Version 1.8